 Cocoa Comparison Craft

-Kids get to choose their own numbers and build them with paper tens and mini marshmallow ones.
-They compare the numbers and choose the correct symbol.
-To finish, students decorate the mugs and glue them on a piece of paper.
+Kids can choose their own numbers and build them with paper tens and mini marshmallow ones.
+Once they’ve counted the numbers, they compare them and choose the correct symbol: greater than, less than, or equal to.

 Place Value Matching Activity

 At about this point in the day, your hot cocoa is simmering, and your students have eyed it up no less than ten times.
 (See what I did there! 🙃)

 While the sweet smells start to set in, let’s keep working on some place-value puzzles!
 Each puzzle has two pieces that focus on tens and ones.
 You can match them in a pocket chart or on a flat surface at a math center.

 I’m sharing these place value puzzles and the Hot Cocoa Day banner with you below! ⤵️